 Any student with an outstanding tuition balance from the previous year will not be considered for admission.

-The parent may make an appeal for an exception to this policy by appearing before the school board prior to registration to make arrangements for a payment plan.
+The parent may make an appeal for an exception to this policy by appearing before the school board prior to registration to create a payment plan.
 The proposed payment plan is subject to the school board’s approval.

-- All New students are required to submit a completed application, a transcript request form from their previous school, and three completed recommendation forms by the student’s previous teacher, principal, and pastor or non-relative friend prior to their admissions committee appointment.
+- All new students are required to submit a completed application, a transcript request from their previous school, and three completed recommendation forms by the student’s previous teacher, principal, and pastor or not-relative friend prior to their admissions committee appointment.

 - New students and their parents are required to personally appear before the admissions committee for an entrance interview.
 The admissions committee will then confer with the school board and come to a decision to accept or deny the application.

 - All new students must submit a copy of a birth certificate, physical examination (less than a year old), and immunization record by the first day of school attendance.

 - Kindergarteners and first graders may be required to take a readiness test.

 - All students are required to submit a readmission form, current immunization record, and current physical.